Between 1998 and 2008, the South West region's below-average economic performance rose to one that's now above the UK average (excluding London).

 But the South West has far more going for it than just tourism.
 For instance, some high-tech industries have a foothold in the region: a number of large aerospace companies are based all over (including Rolls Royce and Airbus) and Bristol is home to a new generation of small tech start-ups.
 Fishing – a more traditional industry – retains its importance in the region, though much of that's symbolic.
 One need only look to the sector's prominence in the EU referendum campaign to see this in action: Cornish fishermen in particular were painted as the victims of meddling Eurocrats and their Common Fisheries Policy (remember Nigel Farage's Thames flotilla?).

 Brexit's impact goes beyond the number of fish brought ashore.
-Cornwall has received EU subsidies of £60 million each year for the past ten years due to its poorly performing economy, and it was set to receive a further £2.5 billion before 2020 had the referendum outcome not thrown a spanner in the works.
+Cornwall has received EU subsidies of £60 million each year for the past ten years due to its poorly performing economy, and it was set to benefit from a total amount of £2.5 billion of EU funding before 2020 had the referendum outcome not thrown a spanner in the works.
 And even though the county voted to leave the EU by a margin of 56.5% to 43.5% on 23 June, following the vote Cornwall Council issued an appeal to the UK government asking it to guarantee that funding will be matched once ties to the EU are severed.
-Chancellor Phillip Hammond did announce in August 2016 that EU funding would be matched on projects signed before the autumn statement, but uncertainty still abounds about the future.
+Chancellor Phillip Hammond did announce in August 2016 that EU funding would be matched on projects signed before the autumn statement, but in July 2017 the Local Government Association called for more certainty that regeneration projects will not lose out following the UK’s exit from the EU in 2019.
+Uncertainty still abounds about the future.